martablangiardo/martablangiardo.github.io/index.md

-# VIBASS 2022 - Spatial and spatiotemporal models with R-INLA

 The course will provide a focus on how to use the Integrated Nested Laplace Approximation approach (INLA) for the analysis of spatial and spatio-temporal data.